mvysny/vaadin-quarkus/README.md

    a PolymerTemplate-based form with fields exposed to the server-side via the `@Id` annotation.
 3. A custom `ServletContextListener` which is able to run certain functionality before the app starts; see the `Bootstrap` class for more details.
+4. Both development and production modes are supported.

 Known limitations: